-- BOQ will pay comparative levels of fixed pay to its employees fairly given their roles and responsibilities, while remuneration, in total, will be competitive relative to similar roles at other comparable companies; - individuals must have specific performance objectives as part of their performance commitment to BOQ and ensure that they adhere to risk management practices to be eligible for any incentive payments; - BOQ will provide rewards in terms of fixed pay, STIs and LTIs (where applicable) as well as employee benefits that facilitate retention, improve performance and support achievement of BOQ's desired performance objectives; - performance-based incentive arrangements will be operated in a responsible manner from the perspective of both investors and executives and will be designed to encourage behaviour that supports BOQ's: - long term financial soundness, and - risk management framework; - · threshold, target and maximum financial performance hurdles for BOQ wide performance will be approved by the Board; - long term performance-based incentives will be provided on a selective basis to employees who are able to meaningfully influence BOQ's long term performance and for whom retention is seen as important; - in general, short and long term incentive awards will be paid in cases where threshold earnings per share (EPS) performance has been met, where risk principles have been adhered to and where BOQ can demonstrate to its investors that such awards are affordable and linked directly to the creation of shareholder value over the long term.
-Deferral and clawback principles will apply to STI payments.
-The Board has discretion over these payments where special circumstances arise; - executives' and RPs' total remuneration will be approved by the Board based on market data and the performance of BOQ; and - the granting and vesting of STIs and LTIs are discretionary in nature.
+- the Bank will pay comparative levels of fixed pay to its employees fairly and equitably, given their roles and responsibilities, and competitively, relative to similar roles at other comparable companies (market referenced); - there will be no distinction or difference in pay between genders for people that are performing the same role other than where this is a difference noted as a result of performance, skill and experience; - remuneration structures and their operation encourages behaviours that are consistent with the Bank's values, promote customer service and deliver good customer outcomes; - provide remuneration structures that remain current and keep pace with the prevailing remuneration trends, practice and governance frameworks - individuals must have individual performance objectives that are stretching as part of their performance commitment to the Bank and ensure that they adhere to risk management practices to be eligible for any incentive payment; - the Bank will provide rewards in terms of fixed pay, short term and long term incentives, where applicable and to qualifying employees, as well as employee benefits that facilitate retention, improve performance and support the achievement of the Bank's desired performance objectives aligned with the Bank's strategy; - performance-based incentive arrangements will be operated in a responsible manner from the perspective of all stakeholders and will be designed to encourage behaviour that supports: - the Bank's long term financial soundness; and - the risk management framework of the Bank; - threshold, target and maximum financial performance hurdles for bank wide performance will be approved by the Board; - the Bank provides short term performance-based incentives, where amounts earned flex with and are aligned to performance across a defined range.
+These incentives will be available to select Bank employees and will be based on achievement of company performance and individual performance objectives; - long term performance-based incentives will be provided on a selective basis to employees who are able to meaningfully influence the Bank's long term performance; - short and long term incentive awards will, in general, be paid in cases where eligibility has been determined once threshold performance has been met, where risk principles have been adhered to and where the Bank can demonstrate to its investors that awards are affordable and linked directly to the creation of shareholder value; - deferral and clawback principles will apply to short term and long term incentive payments.
+The Board has discretion over these payments; - executives' and Responsible Persons' remuneration and incentives will be approved by the Board based on market data and the performance of the Bank; - short term and long term incentives are subject ultimately to Board discretion, and for employees identified as Key Management Personnel, disclosed annually in the Remuneration Report that forms part of the Annual Report.